nikstar/pear/README.md

 flask run # or python app.py
 ```

-This will start the server and you can access it by going to http://localhost:5000/ in your web browser.
+This will start the server and you can access it by going to <http://localhost:5000/> in your web browser.

 ## Usage

-By default, Pear serves files from the /data directory.
+By default, Pear serves files from the current directory.
 You can change this by setting the FILE_ROOT environment variable.

 ```sh
 export FILE_ROOT=/path/to/your/files